Biophilic Designs: Bringing Nature to Home

 It has been documented by multiple studies that people who are more connected with nature are happier, feel more vital, and have more meaning in their lives.
 Upon understanding this need, modern day developers and architects have started integrating elements of biophilic design.
 They made it the new normal for the many Residential and Commercial projects.
 This innovative way of designing integrates natural elements of

 in the place of work and home to create a calming atmosphere that uplifts mind and soul.

 When it comes to Biophilic design, it’s not as simple as adding a few plants here and there.
 Incorporating nature into your home and office can be done through light, color, materials, patterns, textures, sounds.
 The use of natural materials like wood, wool and stone connects the interior to nature.
 Similarly, color and textures within fabrics can be used to add a sense of warmth, familiarity and comfort.
 Dual aspect floor to ceiling glass windows are becoming very popular to ensure the inflow of fresh air and daylight.

 Below are some themes that designers and developers can look at when focusing on biophilic designs for urban consumers:

-- Reinforcing and Integrating Designs: The designs must be connected, complementary and integrated with the overall setting of the space with natural elements rather than being isolated or transient.
+- Reinforcing and Integrating Designs: It must be connected complementary integrated with the overall setting of the space with natural elements rather than being isolated or transient.

 - Long-term effect: In order to experience the actual benefit of this principle, the designs must focus on repeated and sustained exposure with natural elements rather than occasional, exceptional or ephemeral experiences

-With the right implementation, this concept, can help generate a positive impact on the overall health of people and provide them a solace in the hustle bustle of the city life.
+With the right implementation, it helps to generate a positive impact on the health of people and provide them a solace in the hustle bustle of the city life.